chrisroode/iron-session-app/README.md

 This is a clone of iron-session's next.js example: https://github.com/vvo/iron-session that is currently broken.
 I'm in the very early stages of updating the code to work with nextjs's new app router.
 If you want to help with this, please feel free to reach out!

+#Log of changes

+- Removed process.env.node password from /lib/session.js.
+This project is missing vercel.json, which was making password undefined, and breaking authentication.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).